-If you think there is a mistake with the wording of the quiz or in the way it was graded, please make a post in the appropriate thread on the Lecture Questions Forum.
-In your post, please clearly explain why you believe there is a mistake.
+If you think there is a mistake with the wording of the quiz or in the way it was graded, please make a post in the appropriate thread on the Lecture Questions Forum (for Lecture Quizzes) or on the Lab Questions Forum (for Stuff You Should Know and the Pre-Lab Quizzes) prior to the quiz due date.
+In your post, without giving away any answers, please clearly explain why you believe there is a mistake.